lin-tianyu/VISTA3D-Inference-Pipeline/README.md

 > Author: Tianyu Lin<br>
 > GPU memory >= 40GB is highly recommended!

-To run this inference pipeline, only **⚙️ Requirement** section and **💻 Usage** section are needed.
-The other sections are for detailed information.

 ## 📰 News
 - Update 21/01/2024:
     1. solve `noisy inference` bug by correctly loading checkpoints...
     2. Update `run.sh` script to simplfy usage.
 No need to mess with json files anymore.
-- Update 19/01/2024:
-    1. Please focus on `label2onehot.py`, `scripts/inference.json` and `scripts/batch_inference.json` if you want to modify some settings.
-See the Usage section for more details.
-    2. The label mapping has been changed to `AbdomenAtlas3.1` version.
+    3. The label mapping has been changed to `AbdomenAtlas3.1` version.
 <details>
 <summary>Click to see previous updates.</summary>